-Master of Athletic Training Student Learning Outcomes & Objectives

-- 1. Students will demonstrate comprehension of concepts and skills vital to basic function in health sciences careers. - 1.1 express competency professional knowledge areas in athletic training - 1.2 recall foundational concepts in the health sciences - 2.
-Students will be active learners and reflective thinkers by using common research techniques to discover and implement athletic training evidence based medicine. - 2.1 read, reflect and summarize research related to athletic training clinical practice - 2.2 formulate clinical treatment plans using evidence based medicine - 2.3 use patient outcomes to determine quality of care - 2.4 preceptors will assist the students in the discovery and implementation of evidence based medicine in their practice. - 2.5 faculty will provide a classroom environment that allows students to grow - 3.
-Students will demonstrate the ability to be responsible contributors by transitioning classroom knowledge into effective clinical practice. - 3.1 employ prevention, diagnostic, treatment and rehabilitation techniques for injuries and illnesses common in active populations - 3.2 use administrative techniques common in healthcare - 3.3 preceptors will provide quality education opportunities. - 4.
-Students will be able to use professional communication skills in order to efficiently communicate with both patients and healthcare professionals. - 4.1 utilize proper medical terminology in verbal and written communication - 5.
-Students will demonstrate ability to contribute in post-graduate settings. - 5.1 practice effectively in post graduate jobs and post-professional settings
+Master of Athletic Training Student Learning Outcomes & Objectives 1.
+Students will demonstrate comprehension of concepts and skills vital to basic function in health sciences careers.
+1.1 - express competency professional knowledge areas in athletic training - clinical rotation 1.2 - recall foundational concepts in the health sciences - classroom 2.
+2. Students will be active learners and reflective thinkers who use common research techniques to discover and implement athletic training evidence based medicine.
+2.1 - read, reflect and summarize research related to athletic training clinical practice - classroom 2.2 - formulate clinical treatment plans using evidence based medicine - clinical rotation 2.3 - use patient outcomes to determine quality of care - clinical rotation 2.4 - preceptors will assist the students in the discovery and implementation of evidence based medicine in their practice - clinical rotations 2.5 - faculty will provide a classroom environment that allows students to grow 3.
+The program's didactic and clinical education will develop and educate students with the ability to be responsible contributors by transitioning classroom knowledge into effective clinical practice. $3.1 -$ employ prevention, diagnostic, treatment and rehabilitation techniques for injuries and illnesses common in active populations - classroom and clinical 3.2 - use administrative techniques common in healthcare - clinical rotations 3.3 - preceptors will provide quality education opportunities - clinical rotations 4.
+Students will demonstrate professional communication skills in order to efficiently communicate with both patients and healthcare professionals throughout the program's didactic and clinical education and in post-graduate settings.
+4.1 - utilize proper medical terminology in verbal and written communication - classroom 5.
+The program will ensure that graduates are prepared for autonomous practice as a Certified Athletic Trainer in post-graduate settings.
+5.1 - practice effectively in post graduate jobs and post-professional settings 5.2 - demonstrate a BOC pass rate compliant with CAATE standards 5.3 - demonstrate an acceptable post-graduate employment rate